 Final Thoughts on Alcohol Inks

 Alcohol ink crafts are delightfully colorful and awesome, and I hope these ideas have inspired you to go out there and create your own beautiful projects.
-These projects are all suitable for beginners, and if you are prepared for a little bit of mess (preparing a work surface is a must) and wear gloves, you will have a fun time.
-Even if you don’t wear gloves, if you’re okay with having some ink marks on your hands for a few weeks after, it can still be fun!
+These projects are all suitable for beginner.
+Prepping your work area and wearing gloves will help keep the mess at bay!